cjacks04/cjacks04.github.io/compact-of-expectations.md

 ### Lab Mission and Philosophy

 The research group is led by Corey Jackson, Ph.D., a faculty member at the University of Wisconsin-Madison Information School.
-The central mission of this group is to contribute knowledge about how users behave in social computing systems to improve users' experiences through theory-based design.
-There are two research streams led by Prof. Jackson in collaboration with graduate and undergraduate students.
+The central mission of the group is to contribute knowledge about how users behave in social computing systems and to improve users' experiences through theory-based design.
+The group includes two research streams led by Prof. Jackson in collaboration with graduate and undergraduate students.

 #### Human Behavior in Social Computing Systems

-Research in this area primarily investigates how individuals interact and contribute to various social computing platforms, especially citizen science projects.
-We utilize qualitative methods like interviews and quantitative tools, including system log data analysis and machine learning techniques, to model and enhance user behavior, learning, and motivation.
-We aim to develop insights that inform better system design to foster effective collaboration and increased user engagement.
+Research in this area primarily investigates how individuals interact and contribute to social computing platforms, especially citizen science projects.
+The group uses qualitative methods such as interviews and quantitative approaches including system log data analysis and machine learning to model and enhance user behavior, learning, and motivation.
+The goal is to develop insights that inform better system design and foster effective collaboration and sustained engagement.

 Key research questions include: